Best Split Keyboards 2026: Portable Ergonomic Picks Reviewed & Compared

 Although it does a lot right, the form factor results in some minor gripes.
 The keys aren’t exactly centred, and when using it for the first week, you may end up hitting the hard sides of the keyboard.
 Because it’s so flat, longer typing sessions may strain your fingers as it can feel like you’re typing on wood after a while.
 Nevertheless, the ProtoArc XK03 remains an excellent choice if you need the smallest split keyboard possible.

-NocFree &
+Nocfree &

-Keyboards we considered, but did not review
+Keyboards we considered, but did not pass screening

 One of the things we do is perform a paper review over the options before deciding to purchase a keyboard for review, and the following are the ones which did not pass initial screening: